cashfree/react-native-cashfree-pg-sdk/README.md

 ## License
 <pre>
-The Crowdin React Native SDK is licensed under the MIT License.
+The Cashfree React Native SDK is licensed under the MIT License.
 See the LICENSE file distributed with this work for additional information regarding copyright ownership.